In this article, I will show you how to become a successful blogger and make money, while you are at it.

-There are a LOT more plugins like the All In One SEO Pack by All in One SEO Team that I use, but because so many others like to argue that other lesser-used plugins for SEO (like Yoast and Rank Math) are better, then I will leave this choice up to you to make.
+There are a LOT more plugins like the Rank Math SEO that I use, but because so many others like to argue that other lesser-used plugins for SEO (like Yoast and Rank Math) are better, then I will leave this choice up to you to make.
 But DO choose one.

 If you are wondering why I have shared Bluehost (my affiliate link) with you here, it is because they are MY web hosting provider by choice, when hosting outside of Canada.

 Take and visit that link above.
 You are NOT committed to ANYTHING by simply visiting their website.
 And, once you’ve reviewed all of the goodies you would be getting if you become a customer of theirs, you’ll be glad that you DID click that link.

 In my opinion, their web servers are by far among the BEST in the USA!

 The ONLY time I would not use Bluehost is for a local business website within Canada, and ONLY because Bluehost hosting servers are not physically located in major cities throughout Canada.